salar-shdk/NiaPy/docs/developer_guide/contributing.md

 ### Pull requests (PR)

+!!!
+Note

-> If you are not so familiar with Git or/and GitHub, we suggest you take a look at our `/guides/git_beginners`.
+    If you are not so familiar with Git or/and GitHub, we suggest you take a look at our `/guides/git_beginners`.

+!!!
+Tip

-> Firstly follow the developers `/installation` guide to install needed software in order to contribute to our source code.
+    Firstly, follow the developers `/installation` guide to install needed software in order to contribute to our source code.

 -   Fill in the reqired template
 -   Document new code